apify/apify-docs-v2/sources/platform/proxy/google_serp_proxy/examples.md

 ## Using the Apify SDK {#using-the-apify-sdk}

-If you are developing your own Apify [actor](../../actors/index.md).
+If you are developing your own Apify [actor](../../actors/index.md) using the [Apify SDK](https://docs-v2.apify.com/sdk-js) and [Crawlee](https://crawlee.dev/), the most efficient way to use Google SERP proxy is [CheerioCrawler](https://crawlee.dev/api/cheerio-crawler/class/CheerioCrawler).
+This is because Google SERP proxy [only returns a page's HTML](./index.md).
 Alternatively, you can use the [got-scraping](https://github.com/apify/got-scraping) [NPM package](https://www.npmjs.com/package/got-scraping) by specifying proxy URL in the options.

 Apify Proxy also works with [PuppeteerCrawler](https://crawlee.dev/api/puppeteer-crawler/class/PuppeteerCrawler), [launchPuppeteer()](https://crawlee.dev/api/puppeteer-crawler/function/launchPuppeteer), [PlaywrightCrawler](https://crawlee.dev/api/playwright-crawler/class/PlaywrightCrawler), [launchPlaywright()](https://crawlee.dev/api/playwright-crawler/function/launchPlaywright) and [JSDOMCrawler](https://crawlee.dev/api/jsdom-crawler/class/JSDOMCrawler).
 However, `CheerioCrawler` is simply the most efficient solution for this use case.